lamdera/compiler/extra/docs/debugging-wire.md

 Recompile the lamdera compiler after this adding the debugging you desire, and ensure you're using that binary to test.

-### Observing debugging output
+### Using the debugging

+:warning: Debugging does not work in `--optimize` currently as it relies on `Debug.toString`.

+By default, `elm/bytes` failures use a JS `throw`, meaning we lose all current progress and just get `Nothing`.

+Our modified `elm/bytes` doesn't throw, instead it starts returning the `!DECODEFAILED!` as the decoded value and attempts to keep decoding.

+This means we should always get an Elm value result, and can inspect it to see where decoding issues are, as a starting point to debugging.

-In its current form, when the decoder is finished, it will call [`writeLog`](https://github.com/lamdera/elm-bytes/blob/master/src/Elm/Kernel/Bytes.js#L57).
+When the decoder is finished, it will call [`writeLog`](https://github.com/lamdera/elm-bytes/blob/master/src/Elm/Kernel/Bytes.js#L57).

-Output will go to a `window.*` var in browser, or written to disk for noedjs.
+Debug output will go to a `window.*` var in browser, or written to disk for noedjs.

 Sometimes it's easier to just edit the custom package with some `console.log` and poke around that way, depending on the nature of the bug.
 Don't forget to repackage and nuke caches if you do.